hamiltonnBC/Viking_History/viking-atlas-v2/HOW_IT_WORKS.md

 - **Title** — bold, white
 - **Body** — de-emphasised prose
 - **Source** — italic citation with a 📖 icon

+### Era Section Headers

+The chronicle list now includes `.chronicle-era-header` dividers inserted before the first `ChronicleEntry` of each era.
+Headers are only rendered for eras that have at least one entry in `visibleEntries` (entries matching active filters, sorted by year).
+Each header has a stable `id="chronicle-era-{i}"` used as a scroll target, and a `.chronicle-era-label` span displaying the era name.

+### Scroll-to-Era Signal

+`Sidebar` accepts a `scrollToEra: number | null` prop.
+When non-null, a `useEffect` switches the active tab to `'chronicle'`, defers a `scrollIntoView` call to the next animation frame (to allow the tab-switch render to commit), then calls `onScrollToEraConsumed()` to reset the signal in `App`.
+Manual scrolling of the chronicle never updates `currentYear` or `scrollToEra` — the signal is strictly one-way from timeline to chronicle.

 ### Badge Component